logi/chai-diff/README.md

 This will compare two strings or convert two objects to JSON strings and then compare them.
 One oddity is that the base form expects the objects to be different and you will generally use the `.not.differentFrom` form.

-The `options` object is optional and can have the following flags:
+The `options` object is optional and can have the following options:

 * `showSpace [false]` Whether to convert whitespace to visible unicode characters in output.
 * `relaxedSpace [false]` Whether to normalise whitespace before comparing strings.
 This